47degrees/fp-with-arrow-videos/EitherT.md

 // IO("There was an error")
 ```

-^ The second argument is a function to operate with the Left case of the nested either.
+^ The second argument is a function for operating with the Left case of the nested either.
-^ In this example we will return an IO of "There was an error" if the Either is a Left.
+^ In this example, we will return an IO of "There was an error" if the Either is a Left.
 ^ Since this Either is a left, we will return an IO of "There was an error"

 ---